Updated January 10, 2022

 - If the research requires human participants to be less than six feet from each other or from researchers, then taking the participant’s temperature and asking basic screening questions before allowing participation is required.

 - Requiring voluntary research participants to be vaccinated and asking for proof of vaccination are acceptable practices in human participants research.
-It is not acceptable to require students who are participating in a research project as part of a class or academic program to be vaccinated or provide proof of vaccination.
+It is not acceptable to require Cornell students who are participating in a research project as part of a class or academic program to be vaccinated or provide proof of vaccination.